GlassLabGenomics/sleepershark_seq_analysis/README.md

 Sleeper Shark (in silico) barcoding
 ===================================

 This repository contains scripts and example files to run unikseq on sleeper shark mitogenomes, with the purpose of finding identifying regions for target species to amplify with qPCR.
+Unikseq is designed to help with an initial screening of regions that could be considered for primer design, but it isn't written with biological considerations (GC content, length, melting temp, etc.) in mind, which means that the user has to keep these in mind when performing the parameter tuning step.
+See section on Parameter Considerations below for a more detailed discussion of this.

 The link to the tool is given here: [unikseq tool](https://github.com/bcgsc/unikseq), and the corresponding publication: [Allison et al. 2023](https://onlinelibrary.wiley.com/doi/full/10.1002/edn3.438).